wcko87/rabiribi-map-editing/docs/events/common_map_events.md

     ![paintdotnet_2017-09-10_01-43-46](https://user-images.githubusercontent.com/19506837/30246488-82aa2c2c-95c9-11e7-9d5d-d9fcd978ac52.png)

+- **[512 ..
+515] Hall of Memories DLC area color blocks (red/blue/green/purple)**
+  - Defeating the corresponding miniboss breaks these blocks.

+# Trigger events

+Events you typically place in a column or surrounding the entrance to an area, so that Erina has to pass through them to trigger something.

+- **[42] Auto save**
+  - When Erina passes this event, the game triggers an autosave.
+Autosave is then disabled until Erina passes an autosave reset event.

-- **[483] Take fall damage and reset**
+- **[44] Auto save reset**
-  - Passing through this tile causes Erina to take damage and be warped to where she came from (as seen in the Ravine DLC area).
+  - When Erina passes this event, auto save events are reenabled.

+- **[100] Dark Zone**
+  - When Erina passes this event, darkness is activated. (you can't see without the Light Orb)

+- **[101] No Dark Zone**
+  - When Erina passes this event, darkness is disabled.

 - **[193] Hide layer 2**
 - **[194] Show layer 2**
   - Allows toggling the visibility of layer 2.

-- **[512 ..
-515] Hall of Memories DLC area color blocks (red/blue/green/purple)**
-  - Defeating the corresponding miniboss breaks these blocks.
+# Warps

+Events that move Erina to a different location.
+More types of warps can be found in [map_transitions_and_warps.md](map_transitions_and_warps.md).

+- **[80] Door (warp upwards)**
+- **[81] Door (warp downwards)**
+  - Doors are created simply by placing event 80 or 81 just above the floor.
+  - Doors will warp the player exactly two screens upwards (event 80) or downwards (event 81).

+- **[483] Take fall damage and reset**
+  - Passing through this tile causes Erina to take damage and be warped to where she came from (as seen in the Ravine DLC area).